RALIST/game/Wasteland Chronicles.md

 - Buildings interact with each other to create a dynamic settlement system.
 - Expand on building descriptions to highlight synergistic effects between specific structures.
 - High-level buildings could offer unique benefits and interactions.
+-  Settlement decisions are made through a majority vote system among active players in the settlement.
+The backend tracks construction progress, requiring real-time days or specific resources to complete based on the project's complexity.
 ### Building Requirements

 Each building type has specific requirements for construction: